 54. Winning new business and growing retained client remits.

 55. Develop the commercial aspects of the company, from lead generation to internal processes and target definition.

 56. Fostering an environment to grow sales opportunity growth.

 The marketing peeps

-Another very common misconception around business development is that it’s the same as marketing.
+Another very common misconception about business development is that it’s the same as marketing.
 While we do use some marketing concepts and we definitely collaborate with our colleagues, we are not really marketing specialists.

 These definitions of business development highlight the intersection between the two functions.

 57. A dynamic merge between marketing and the more classic business roles.

 58. Be the ears and eyes of the company I’m working for.
 Make the company grow by getting new customers and making them stay.